 From his unforgettable laugh to his sinewy, unrecognizable frame, Phoenix crafted a '70s-tinged Joker with a quiet menace and heartbreaking vulnerability.
 There's dimensions here, both light and dark, that have never been a part of the character's story onscreen until now.
 With a glint in his eye and some grandiose dance moves, Phoenix delivered a wholly unnerving take on the endearing madman -- one that won't soon be forgotten.

 1. Heath Ledger in The Dark Knight (2008)

-This may seem like an easy choice to top the list -- Ledger posthumously won the Academy Award for Best Supporting Actor -- but that's only because it is an easy choice.
+This may seem like an easy choice to top the list -- the role posthumously won Ledger the Academy Award for Best Supporting Actor -- but that's only because it is an easy choice.
 It's more than the Oscar, though.
 Ledger, the crooked-grinned movie star of films like 10 Things I Hate About You, was nowhere to be seen in the film.
 He'd transformed, giving moviegoers a mesmerizing villain the likes of which had not been seen before.

-Ledger and Christopher Nolan gave us a Joker we had never seen before, one as anarchistic as he was brilliant, as utterly captivating as he was absolutely terrifying.
-And, as much as it chills us to say, he put a smile on our faces.
+Ledger and director Christopher Nolan offered a character as anarchistic as he was brilliant, as utterly captivating as he was terrifying.
+As much as it chills us to say, he put a smile on our faces.

 [This story was originally published on August 14, 2017.]